gyrogami logo

 The completed item can be found here.

-I'd be writing many more blogs if I told a story about every new piece so I only do it for out-of-the-ordinary pieces.
-This one qualifies.
+I'd write countless blogs if I told a story about every new piece so I only do it for extraordinary ones.
 Some people might not appreciate or understand what's involved.
 Here's the lowdown on this welded 0.999 fine silver showstopper.

 Though I have spreadsheets which calculate nearly every metric prior to manufacturing, they only speed up the math.
-Even with this help, I spent about 1-1/2 hours deciding the ring count, sizes, and wire diameters.
+I spent about 1-1/2 hours deciding the ring count, sizes, and wire diameters.
 Byzantine is a particular weave, not as bad as JPLs, but the rings have to be just right to get the look.
-It was a balance between weight, labor, material cost, and the expected retail price.
+It was a balance between weight, labor, material cost, and more.

 In the end, 14 different ring sizes (16 counting the clasp findings) were required.
 It takes graduated to the PhD level!
 They range in size from 2.6mm @ 33/64" I.D. to 1.1mm @ 5/32" I.D.
 Twelve of those rings sizes were for the weave proper and the other two were attached like a pendant to the center one.

 There are numerous ways to graduate or taper a weave.
-It can be a gradual from start to end which I felt wouldn't capture the essence of the weave.
+It can be gradual from start to end which I felt wouldn't capture the essence of the weave.
 I wanted the tapering seen fully and completely.
-Byzantine units are twelve rings long, so I halved it for the shortest size reduction.
+Byzantine units are twelve rings long, so I halved it.
 Still, the tapered section is over eight inches long.

 I spent about 1-1/2 hours deciding the ring count, sizes, and wire diameters.

-I opted to use Byzantine the entire length instead of connecting the tapered section to a generic chain.
+I opted to use Byzantine the entire length instead of ending it with a section of generic chain.
 Tipping the scales at 106 grams, its heft is distributed evenly so it's comfortable.
-In comparison, my Full Persian 6-in-1 graduated necklace tapers more gradually and has a 2-in-1 forged chain at the back.
+In comparison, my Full Persian 6-in-1 graduated necklace tapers gradually and has a 2-in-1 forged chain at the back.
 You don't really see the back so it saves money, time, makes it lighter, and it can be used as an extender section.

-So many people mistakenly call their items "statement pieces" for little else than being large, heavy, or made from expensive metals (though often poorly made - what statement that makes is probably not what they intended).
-Mine makes a brief layover at statement but doesn't stop until it reaches declaration.
+Lots of people call their items "statement pieces" for little else than being large, heavy, or made from expensive metals.
+Are they high-quality, welded or soldered, and have a decent pedigree?
+Mine makes a brief layover at statement but doesn't stop until it makes a declaration!

 Posted by M: November 4, 2020